Montainproductions/Joaquin.github.io/index.md

 ---

 ## Repositories
-I also have made diffrent repositories where I have uploaded diffrent projects I have or am currently working on as a way to show how I would solve diffrent problems.
+I also have made diffrent repositories where I have uploaded diffrent projects I have or am currently working on as a way to show how I would solve diffrent programming problems.

 ### Dont Fail the class Game